Submitting a Stage Three complaint

 You can find out more information about a Completion of Procedures Letter and when you should expect one on the Completion of Procedures Letters page of the OIA’s website.

 After a complaint has been referred to the OIA, the OIA will write to the University asking for additional information.
-The Complaints and Appeals Team will respond to such enquiries, and will do so in accordance with OIA timeframes.
+The Student Casework Team will respond to such enquiries, and will do so in accordance with OIA timeframes.

 The OIA will investigate the complaint, and if the complaint is found to be justified may ultimately make recommendations to the University, which are actioned via relevant departments and reported on in an annual report.

 Complainants who are not current or former students are not able to pursue a complaint through the OIA.
 Any complainant has the right to pursue legal action against the University.
-The Head of Complaints and Appeals will coordinate the University’s response to such action.
+The Student Casework Team Manager will coordinate the University’s response to such action.

 You can find more information about making a complaint to the OIA, what it can and can not look at and what it can do to put things right on the Student tab of the OIA’s website.